 - increasing disturbance to wildlife from additional traffic and visitors

-- increasing damaging activities like flytipping, gardens encroaching into woodland, and the number of cats hunting birds and small mammals
+- increasing damaging activities like fly-tipping and the impact of domestic pets

 - changing the landscape character of the area

 You and the developer should work together to make sure there’s enough suitable evidence to make a decision.
 This may include fieldwork and historic maps.

 You should include proposed mitigation and compensation measures.